Beaches on the Sonoma Coast

 Five trails ranging from one-quarter mile to two-thirds of a mile lead to beaches—Black Point, Pebble Beach, Stengel Beach, Shell Beach, and Walk On Beach.
 Most beaches are secluded, offering opportunities for fishing, whale-watching, and picnics while enjoying the feeling of 'getting away from it all.'
-And the 3-mile-long Bluff Top Trail takes you along the headlands overlooking the ocean, from Walk on Beach to the 195-acre Gualala Regional Park.
+And the three-mile-long Bluff Top Trail takes you along the headlands overlooking the ocean, from Walk On Beach to the 195-acre Gualala Regional Park.

 Details: Access points from 35050 to 40101 Highway 1, The Sea Ranch

 Protected as it is by Bodega Bay, Doran's calm waters rank among the county's safest for swimming.
 You can launch a kayak or a speedboat from a jetty at the harbor's mouth, take a lovely walk on dozens of trails - including the avian fancier's favorite, the Bird Walk Coastal Access Trail.

 Details: Doran Regional Park, 201 Doran Beach Road, Bodega Bay